A-10C Thunderbolt II becomes a Flying Tiger

 |0

-This work, A-10C Thunderbolt II becomes a Flying Tiger [Image 8 of 8], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, A-10C Thunderbolt II becomes a Flying Tiger, by A1C Leonid Soubbotine, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.